Exp8bits/PwnTheBugs/Cloud/Google.md

-# Google Cloud Storage Links
+# Google Cloud storage links

 • **Question**: Where can we get the google cloud link?
       **Answer**: We might find cloud links in the source code or javascript files, or if you open an image uploaded to the cloud, the cloud link might appear for you.